MarketingPipeline/Awesome-Repo-Template/README.md

 ## Contributing ![GitHub](https://img.shields.io/github/contributors/MarketingPipeline/Awesome-Repo-Template)

-Want to improve this project?
+Want to improve this template?
 Create a pull request with detailed changes / improvements!
-If approved you will be added to the list of contributors of this awesome project!
+If approved you will be added to the list of contributors of this awesome repo template!

 See also the list of [contributors](https://github.com/MarketingPipeline/Awesome-Repo-Template/graphs/contributors) who